On time-consistent equilibrium stopping under aggregation of diverse discount rates: Impacts on the Optimal Equilibrium by Attitude Function and Diversity Distribution

 Further, for any $x\leq\min\{a,\frac{f(\rho^*)}{f(\rho^*)+1}\}$, we have $\Lambda(x,a)=\Lambda(x,\frac{f(\rho^*)}{f(\rho^*)+1})=\phi(g(x))$.
 In conclusion, for any $x\geq 0$ and $a\geq \gamma$, we have

 That is, $\big[0,\frac{f(\rho^*)}{f(\rho^*)+1}\big]$ is an optimal equilibrium, but it is not the smallest equilibrium.

 \begin{remark} In this example, we note that the optimal equilibrium boundary $\frac{f(\rho^*)}{1+f(\rho^*)}$ is increasing in $\rho^*$ as $f(r)$ is increasing in $r$.
-Our theoretical finding again matches with the real life situation because the larger $\rho^*$ indicates the higher level of the most impatient group members in the population.
+Our theoretical finding again matches with the real life situation because the larger $\rho^*$ indicates the higher level of the most impatience among group members.
 The wider range of discount rates forces the social planner to take into account these more impatient members into the decision making and quit the investment more likely, which is consistent with the larger optimal equilibrium stopping region given the larger value of $\rho^*$.

 More importantly, it is illustrated that the optimal equilibrium $\big[0,\frac{f(\rho^*)}{f(\rho^*)+1}\big]$ can differ from the smallest equilibrium $[0,\gamma]$ in our time inconsistent stopping problem under the particular choice of $\phi(x)=\min(x,\alpha)$ and $\P(f(\rho)=0)=\P(f(\rho)=f(\rho^*))=\frac12$ where $1-\alpha>\frac{f(\rho^*)}{1+f(\rho^*)}$.
 Generally speaking, the same conclusion holds that the optimal equilibrium may no longer coincide with the smallest equilibrium due to the nonlinear aggregation of the diversity distribution when $\phi(x)$ does not satisfy the assumption \textbf{C-(iii)}.
 For a single agent's time inconsistent stopping under decreasing impatient discounting, it was shown in \cite{HuangZhou20} that the optimal equilibrium can be characterized as the intersection of all time consistent equilibria, i.e. the smallest equilibrium.
-As a sharp contrast, in our framework with a general aggregation attitude function $\phi(x)$, it is an appealing open problem to find a general characterization of the optimal equilibrium if it exists, which will be left for our future research.
+As a sharp contrast, in our framework with a general attitude function $\phi(x)$, it is an appealing open problem to find a general characterization of the optimal equilibrium if it exists, which will be left for our future research.

 \end{remark}

 \textbf{Example 3.} In the next example, we will show an extreme impact by the aggregation attitude and the diversity distribution such that there is no global optimal equilibrium.
 Let us consider $\alpha = \frac14$ and $\P(f(\rho)=1)=\P(f(\rho)=2)=\frac12$.